LYRADNIS/star-wars-project/README.md

 1. When the app initializes, dispatch an action to fetch from https://swapi.co/api/people/.
 2. You'll receive a list, from which you'll need to choose a single person at random (and store that into redux).
-3. Using that data, dispatch another action to fetch information about his/her homeworld (and store the homeworld data).
+3. Using that data, dispatch another action to fetch information about his/her homeworld (and store the homeworld data as well).
 4. Both Home and About should bind to the reducers' states- (1) display personhood data in Home and (2) planetary data in About.